elliewilliamson26/nearby/README.md

 # nearby

-Takes an array with a bunch of values and outputs the index of the value closest to the number that you're comparing.
-This is invaluable with consistently increasing arrays.
-It's a little iffy with arrays that don't consistently increase.
+There are really two variables of important in this code: an array with a bunch of values in it, and an array with a single value.

+This code finds the value in the large array that is closest to the single value.
+This is quite useful with consistently increasing arrays.
+It's a little iffy with arrays that don't consistently increase because it identifies the first closest value.
+If there's a closer value later on it won't find that.